puzzlepeaches/snickerdoodle/{{cookiecutter.repo_name}}/README.md

 <br>

 ## Installation
-{{cookiecutter.repo_name}} supports all major operating systems and can be installed for the PyPi using the following command:
+{{cookiecutter.repo_name}} can be installed for the PyPi using the following command:

 ```
 pipx install {{cookiecutter.repo_name}}